 General and administrative expenses consist of personnel-related costs, including salaries, benefits, and non-cash stock-based compensation for our employees in finance, legal, executive, human resources, and information technology functions, legal and consulting fees, insurance fees, and facility costs not otherwise included in research and development expenses.
 Legal fees include those related to corporate and patent matters.
-Included in general and administrative expenses for the three and six months ended June 30, 2022 are construction in progress costs incurred in connection with the write-off of our previously planned manufacturing facility in Fremont, California (Fremont facility), which will be replaced by our facility in Bothell, Washington (Bothell facility).

 We anticipate that our general and administrative expenses will remain relatively flat over the next few years.